plotly/plotly.py/doc/python/funnel-charts.md

 ### Basic Area Funnel Plot with plotly.express

+With `px.funnel_area`, each row of the DataFrame is represented as a stage of the funnel.

 ```python
 import plotly.express as px
 fig = px.funnel_area(names=["The 1st","The 2nd", "The 3rd", "The 4th", "The 5th"],